Enabling Platforms

 Bioinformatics

-This Platform will be our researchers’ gateway to bioinformatic support, education, tools and resources across the Institute, sharing knowledge, addressing challenges and further building expertise.
+This Platform is our researchers’ gateway to bioinformatic support, education, tools and resources across the Institute, sharing knowledge, addressing challenges and further building expertise.

-The goal of this Platform is to facilitate access to research computing infrastructure, analysis pipelines, shared data resources and user-friendly analysis tools through a new centralised repository, empowering researchers to analyse their own data, develop new skills and accelerate discovery.
+The goal of the Bioinformatics Platform is to facilitate access to research computing infrastructure, analysis pipelines, shared data resources and user-friendly analysis tools through a new centralised repository, empowering researchers to analyse their own data, develop new skills and accelerate discovery.

 Chair and Acting Lead: Chelsea Mayoh